Donate Now

 ATRI/ACTC Collaboration

-The ADRC supports ATRI/ACTC to provide informatics, develop biomarkers, recruit participants from URG and train the next generation of clinical ADRD researchers.
+The ADRC supports ATRI/ACTC in providing informatics, developing biomarkers, recruiting participants from underrepresented groups, and training the next generation of clinical researchers.

 Neuroimaging Advances with INI

-The ADRC works closely with the INI to develop new MR imaging sequences as well as to evaluate these in participants who have undergone previous standardized imaging among other measures.
+The ADRC works closely with the INI to develop new MR imaging sequences and evaluate these in participants who have undergone previous standardized imaging, among other measures.

 ADRC-INI Training Programs

-The ADRC-INI encourages training to cultivate experts in neuroimaging, advance brain imaging modalities, and informatics, analytics, and AI approaches in addition to supporting national initiatives (Laboratory of Neuroimaging-LONI).
+The ADRC-INI encourages training to cultivate experts in neuroimaging, advanced brain imaging modalities, informatics, analytics, and AI approaches while supporting national initiatives (Laboratory of Neuroimaging-LONI).

 Research on Demography and Disparities with RCMAR

-The ADRC REC works with RCMAR to cultivate and support demography research, addressing disparities supporting URM scientists.
+The ADRC REC works with RCMAR to cultivate and support demography research, addressing disparities.

 CPBH’s Integration with Clinical Practice

-The newly founded CPBH bridges ADRD research with our clinical enterprise, focused on APOE e4, and supports the mission of the ADRC by providing institutional support to develop a registry, recruit translational physician scientists, and promote memory clinic growth.
+The newly founded CPBH bridges ADRD research with our clinical enterprise and supports the mission of the ADRC by providing institutional support to develop a registry, recruit translational physician-scientists, and promote memory clinic growth.